 While I can’t personally verify the validity of these claims, I can assure you that playing the drums makes me feel great and I’m so happy my parents allowed me to start at such a young age.

 Learning an instrument takes lots of practice and it will be difficult.
-If your child likes a challenge and has fun in the process, it’s a win win.
+If your child likes a challenge and has fun in the process, it’s a win-win.

 While this isn’t something that will be visible from the start, if you invest in the education of your child’s playing via drum lessons, there is a major added benefit.

 If you’re concerned about noise, there’s a solution I can suggest!
 Consider getting your child an electronic drum set.
-There’s so many options of great kits available.
+There are so many options of great kits available.